In Timothy Oulton’s spaceship capsule – based on the dimensions of real life Apollo 11 one. You’re welcome.

-Raffles hotel in Singapore has today reopened following a two and a half year, multi million dollar refurbishment.
+Raffles hotel in Singapore, frequented by celebrities from Queen Elizabeth the second to a honeymooning Johnny Depp and Amber Heard, has today reopened following a two and a half year, multi million dollar refurbishment.
 Here’s what to expect from the revamp by interior designer Champalimaud and architect Aedas.

 The grand lobby has a fresher feel and a new, stunning take on a chandelier.
 Afternoon tea will now be served here rather than being side lined to the Tiffin Room (more on which later).
 The heavy wooden reception desk with pigeon holes behind has been replaced by a more inviting desk and chairs, more in keeping with luxury 21st century hotels.